free digital download:

 “It was empowering to tap into all of my experiences throughout my career and to wrap all of that wisdom into the writing, arrangement and production of this album.
 Recording two electronic albums...learning to play drums...co-writing with Swan Sovereign – musically, this feels like the fusion of all the places I've been."

-Crossfire will be delivered exclusively to album patrons in April of 2021, and will be released everywhere music is sold, streamed, or downloaded later in 2021.
+Crossfire will be released everywhere music is sold, streamed, or downloaded on May 6, 2022.